 Still, the market is up over 9% (S & P 500), and up over 6% (DJIA) for the year to date.
 Perhaps this is because the economic data remains positive.
 Unemployment is below 4%, inflation is about 2%, consumer confidence is high, and interest rates are falling from already low levels.
 Perhaps this is signaling recession is coming, but we’re not so sure.
 The market’s valuation at about 15 times 2019 expected earnings is not excessive.
 In 2000 it was about 30 times.

 Should we get some signs of an imminent trade “deal”, the market can move higher given the above backdrop.
 But with the political rhetoric heating up, the international economic outlook still weak, and the President’s penchant for market moving tweets, volatility will remain elevated.
 It’s always prudent to keep cash on hand but we are a little more optimistic with the market down about 7% from its high.
 For example, despite the low interest rates, it is still possible for income investors to earn 4-6% on a diversified portfolio that offers some growth potential as well.
 Please contact one of our friendly advisors for more information or a no obligation portfolio check-up.
 We also offer a portfolio management service at a very competitive rate.
 See the “Portfolio Management” link on this site.

-Prices and yields as of March 18, 2019.
+Prices and yields as of June 3, 2019.
 The above information is believed to be reliable but is not guaranteed to be accurate.
 Investors should check every investment for suitability for his or her particular needs.
 Investing in stocks is risky and you could lose some or all of your investment.
-First Georgetown Securities, Inc. will furnish available investment information supporting the recommendation upon request.
-Of the above mentioned securities, the author maintains personal positions in Apple (AAPL), Alphabet (GOOGL), Facebook (FB), Citigroup(C), and Bank of America (BAC).
+First Georgetown Securities, Inc. will furnish available investment information supporting recommendations upon request.
+Of the above-mentioned securities, the author maintains personal positions in Apple (AAPL), Alphabet (GOOGL), Facebook (FB), and Amazon (AMZN).